SF-WDI-LABS/interviews/README.md

 Choose your own adventure books can usually either end happily, or end badly (with the main character's death/capture/etc).
 Write a program to find the minimum number of decisions that could lead to a happy ending, in a choose your own adventure book.
 Assume that there is only one path to each ending.
 Assume also that no story choices lead back to pages that have already been read.

-Given solution run time: O(n), where n is the number of story chunks.

 **Bonus**: Sometimes authors do want to have two paths through the story converge.
 Modify your approach to let multiple paths lead to the same ending.
 Still assume that no story choices lead back to pages that have already been read.